 The Big Rapids campus tests its emergency response and evacuation procedures at least once a year.
 The tests may be announced or unannounced.
-Also, at various times the Emergency Management Team will meet to train and test and evaluate the University's emergency response plan.
+The Emergency Management Team will meet to train and test and evaluate the University's emergency response plan at various times.